Kitah Bet - Grade 2

 Students will review the book of Beresheet/Genesis, then focus their study on the book of Shemot with the theme of "As If I Were There."
 Exodus is our Jewish communal experience which connects us to our people, our land, and our history.
 The Exodus story inspires us to treat people with chesed (kindness).
-Students will reflect on their Torah study with a Torah journal, adding to it as they learn through experiential activities: fleeing slavery from Egypt, rejoicing their freedom with song, hearing the lightning and thunder at Mt.
-Sinai, receiving the Torah, being guided by mitzvot, and building a sacred space--mishkan.
+Students will reflect on their Torah study with a Torah journal, adding to it, as they learn through experiential activities: fleeing slavery from Egypt, rejoicing their freedom with song, hearing the lightning and thunder at Mt.
+Sinai, receiving the Torah, and being guided by mitzvot (sacred acts).
 Integrated into the Shemot curriculum is Hebrew vocabulary, holidays, mitzvot, prayers, music, and art.
-Kitah Bet will perform the story of the Splitting of the Sea during Shabbat morning youth services during their 2nd grade Shabbat on 1/26/13 when this story is read from the Torah.

 Chagim/Holidays and Shabbat: